Codecademy/docs/content/css/concepts/display/terms/clear/clear.md

 ---
-Title: 'clear'
+Title: "clear"
-Description: 'Specifies whether an element coming after a floated element should be moved down or not.'
+Description: "Specifies whether an element coming after a floated element should be moved down or not."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Clear'
+  - "Clear"
-  - 'Float'
+  - "Float"
-  - 'Layout'
+  - "Layout"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Species whether an element coming after a floated element should be moved down or not.